sts10/tidy/readme.markdown

 You can read more about this issue [here](https://github.com/ulif/diceware#prefix-code).

-## On unique prefix length
+## On maximum shared prefix length

-Setting this value to, say, 3 means that each word on the resulting list will have a unique 3-character prefix.
+Setting this value to say, 4, means that knowing the first 4 characters of any word on the generated list is enough to know which word it is.

 This is useful if you intend the list to be used by software that uses auto-complete.
+For example, a user will only have to type the first 4 characters of any word before a program could successfully auto-complete the word.

-It is distinct from the operation of eliminating prefix words, though can be used in conjunction with that feature.
+This setting is distinct from the operation of eliminating prefix words, though can be used in conjunction with that feature.

 ## What is this "brute force line"?